Non-Binding Letter of Intent to Purchase

 A document that outlines the terms of a preliminary agreement to purchase assets, shares, or other items is called a letter of intent for purchases.

 If you need help with a non-binding letter of intent to purchase, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.